Neurogenic claudication overview

 - Neurogenic Claudication

 - Risk Factors

-Neurogenic claudication is one of the most typical side effects of spinal stenosis, a condition in which spinal nerves become compressed by narrowed pathways in the spinal column.
-“Neurogenic” indicates that the problem deals with a nerve, and “claudication” is derived from the Latin word for “limp,” because this condition is defined by weakness, cramping, discomfort, and pain in the legs that can make it difficult to walk.
+Neurogenic claudication is one of the most common side effects of spinal stenosis, a condition in which spinal nerves become compressed by narrowed pathways in the spinal column.
+“Neurogenic” indicates that the problem deals with a nerve, and “claudication” is derived from the Latin word for “limp.”
+This word is used because this condition is defined by weakness, cramping, discomfort and pain in the legs that can make it difficult to walk.

 Though neurogenic claudication is a common result of spinal stenosis, spinal stenosis can be caused by many other degenerative spine conditions.
 Any condition that makes the spine protrude or misalign into the spinal canal can narrow the space within the spinal canal where the nerve roots travel.
 Once the cause of your nerve compression is identified, you can take the next step to finding treatment for pain relief.